Rationality theorems for curvature invariants of 2-complexes: Branched 2-complexes and their morphisms

 \subsection{Branched 2-complexes}

 \begin{definition}[2-complex] A \emph{2-complex} $X$ consists of a pair of (Serre) graphs $\Gamma=\Gamma_X$ and $S=S_X$, together with an \emph{attaching map} $w=w_X:S_X\to\Gamma_X$ subject to two conditions: \begin{enumerate}[(i)] \item the realisation of $S$ is a disjoint union of circles; and \item the morphism $w$ is required to be an immersion. \end{enumerate} The graph $\Gamma$ is the \emph{1-skeleton} of $X$.
 The \emph{vertices} of $X$ are the vertices of $\Gamma$, so we write $V_X$ for $V_\Gamma$, and likewise the \emph{edges} of $X$ are the edges of $\Gamma$, so we write $E_X$ for $E_\Gamma$.
 The path components $f\in\pi_0S$ are called the \emph{2-cells} or \emph{faces} of $X$, so we write $F_X$ for $\pi_0S$.
 The \emph{realisation} of $X$, also denoted by $X$, is obtained by coning off each face $f$ to produce a disc $D_f$, and then gluing the discs $D_f$ to the 1-skeleton $\Gamma$ along the map $w$.
+Write $D=D_X$ for the disjoint union of the discs, so the realisation is $\Gamma\cup_w D$.

 A \emph{morphism} of 2-complexes $\phi:Y\to X$ consists of a morphism of graphs $\phi:\Gamma_Y\to\Gamma_X$ and a morphism of graphs $\phi:S_Y\to S_X$, injective on path components, such that $\phi\circ w_Y=w_X\circ \phi$.
 Note that a morphism induces a continuous map of realisations (also denoted by $\phi:Y\to X$) which sends cells of $Y$ homeomorphically to cells of $X$. \end{definition}